 For an instant vacation, the back of the barge accommodates a spacious swim platform, as well as a rain shower, more closets and a covered entryway to the first floor.
 Two outboards are positioned on hydraulic lifts to allow the barge to enter shallow depths, to be serviced and to freeze in during the winter.

 The main living space stretches through the lower deck.
 A roomy kitchen, bathroom, living room and bar adjoining the outdoors can be arranged in varying layouts in an open floor plan.
 The kitchen features a full oven and stovetop, large basin sink and ample open and covered cabinets and drawers.
 A gray stone countertop is accented with ocean-blue cabinetry, with space for an eat-in dining area.

 Want to live off the grid?
-The upper deck comes complete with a solar arch to produce all the energy to sustain life on the boat, without a generator.
-The open layout allows homeowners to finish to their specifications, with plenty of space for sunbathing, outdoor dining or grilling.
+The upper deck comes complete with a solar arch to produce all the energy to sustain life on the boat without a generator.
+The open layout allows homeowners to finish it to their specifications, with plenty of space for sunbathing, outdoor dining or grilling.